 CrispRNN is implemented as a bidirectional RNN with 23 timesteps, equal to the sequence length.
 Activation function, learning rate, number of iterations, number of hidden layers, and frequency of outputting intermediary results are set by default to optimum values for our dataset, but are configurable in the Jupyter notebook.

 The model can be run in Regression or Classification mode.
 In Regression, it uses mean squared error as the loss function; the sigmoid activation function in the last layer outputs a value between 0 and 1.
 In Classification mode, its loss function is softmax cross entropy with logits, and the last layer’s softmax activation function outputs a label between 1 and 21.
-In both modes, the output is interpreted such that the higher number indicates the higher predicted effect
+In both modes, the output is interpreted such that the higher number indicates the higher predicted effect.

 2.3.
 Training the model and predicting effect

-Running all sections of the Jupyter Notebook sequentially will result in training the model, predicting on a validation set and test set, ndvisualizing and saving results for the predictions and training loss.
+Running all sections of the Jupyter Notebook sequentially will result in training the model, predicting on a validation set and test set, and visualizing and saving results for the predictions and training loss.
 Depending on the number of iterations specified in the training_step parameter and the infrastructure setup, training can be a lengthy process.
 If desired, training and validation can be skipped, and a saved pretrained model can be loaded and used for predictions directly.
 In order to do so, execute the section of Jupyter Notebook marked with “predictions and accuracy for testing set” with suggested specified model names.

 2.4.
 Dependencies